Prove That 0 0 1

 Q2: Could we define 0⁰ differently?

 A2: Mathematically, it's possible to define 0⁰ differently.
-However, choosing a different value would necessitate altering many established theorems and formulas, leading to a less elegant and more complicated mathematical framework.
+Still, choosing a different value would necessitate altering many established theorems and formulas, leading to a less elegant and more complicated mathematical framework.
 The current convention maximizes consistency and simplicity.

 Q3: Are there any mathematical areas where 0⁰ is defined differently?